 Under the Indenture, any termination payments with respect to the 1998 Swap Agreements are payable from the Provider Payment Sub-Account of the Debt Service Account.
 Payments from the Provider Payment Sub-Account are made after payment of debt service on the Senior Bonds but prior to deposits to the Debt Reserve Account (although no deposit may be made to the Provider Payment Sub-Account for making any termination payment if there is a deficiency in the Debt Reserve Account) and prior to payment of debt service on Junior Bonds.
 Termination payments, if any, with respect to Swap Agreements executed and delivered from and after the date of execution and delivery of the Seventh Supplemental Indenture, which include the 2007 Swap Agreements and the 2008A Swap Agreements, are payable from funds on deposit in the Termination Payment Account.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE REOFFERED BONDS - Flow of Funds."
 In addition, the Authority may determine to make termination payments from other lawfully available funds of the Authority.